juliuskreutz/M4SpecDraft/specs.md

 ![Database Schema](./schema.svg)

-start and end are stored in the associated timezone
+start and end are stored in the users timezone

 ## Api Specifications